On the Closed-Form of Flow Matching: Generalization Does Not Arise from Target Stochasticity: Learning with the closed-form formula

 \xhdr{Datasets and Models} We perform experiments on the image datasets CIFAR-10 \citep{Krizhevsky2009} and CelebA $64 \times 64$ \citep{celeba}.
 For the experiments, we compare vanilla conditional flow matching \citep{lipman2023flow,liu2023rectifiedflow,albergo2023stochasticinterpolant}, optimal transport flow matching \citep{pooladian2023multisample,tong2023improving}, and the empirical flow matching in \Cref{alg:efm}, for multiple numbers of samples $M$ to estimate the empirical mean.
 Training details are in \Cref{app:expes_details}.

-\xhdr{Metrics} To assess generalization performance, we use the standard Fréchet Inception Distance \citep{heusel2017gans} with Inception-V3 \citep{szegedy2016rethinking} but we also follow the recommendation of \citet{stein2023evalgenmodels} using the DINOv2 embedding \citep{oquab2023dinov2}, which is known to lead to a less biased evaluation.
-Defining and quantifying the generalization ability of generative models is overall a challenging task: train and test FID are known to be imperfect \citep{stein2023evalgenmodels,Jiralerspong2023fld,parmar2021cleanfid} yet no superior competitor has emerged.
+\xhdr{Metrics} To assess generalization performance, we use the standard Fréchet Inception Distance \citep{heusel2017gans} with Inception-V3 \citep{szegedy2016rethinking} but we also follow the recommendation of \citet{stein2023evalgenmodels} using the DINOv2 embedding \citep{oquab2023dinov2}, which is known to a more expressive and discriminative embedding, that leads to a less biased evaluation.
+We also measure the FID between the generated and the train and test sets, rather than only on the training set, as is often done in generative modeling benchmarks.
+The train FID is computed between $50$k generated images and the $50$k images from the training set.
+The test FID is computed between the same $50$k generated images and the $10$k images from the test set.
+On \Cref{fig_dist_ustar}, we also displayed a memorization metric that would detect a pure copy of the training set.
+Overall, defining and quantifying the generalization ability of generative models is overall a challenging task: train and test FID are known to be imperfect \citep{stein2023evalgenmodels,Jiralerspong2023fld,parmar2021cleanfid}, yet no superior competitor has emerged.

 \xhdr{Comments on \Cref{fig_fid_cifar}} \Cref{fig_fid_cifar} compares vanilla flow matching, OTCFM, and the empirical flow matching (EFM, \Cref{alg:efm}) approaches using various numbers of samples to estimate the empirical mean, $M \in \{128, 256, 1000\}$.
 First, we observe that learning with a more deterministic target does not degrade either training or testing performance, across both types of embeddings.
 On the contrary, we consistently observe modest but steady improvements as stochasticity is reduced.
 For both CIFAR-10 and CelebA, increasing the number of samples $M$ used to compute the empirical mean—\ie, making the targets less stochastic—leads to more stable improvements.
 It is worth noting that \Cref{alg:efm} has a computational complexity of $\mathcal{O}(M \times |\mathcal{B}| \times d)$, where $|\mathcal{B}|$ is the batch size, $M$ is the number of samples used to estimate the empirical mean, and $d$ is the sample dimension.
 In our experiments, choosing $M= |\mathcal{B}| =128$ yielded a modest time overhead.
+For empirical flow matching, we experimented with several values beyond $M = 1000$ (\eg $M = 2000$, $M = 5000$).
+The results were nearly identical to those obtained with $M = 1000$, with curves being visually indistinguishable.
+Therefore, we chose not to report results for $M \geq 1000$.